olleolleolle/http_server_manager/README.md

 Motivation
 ----------

-For projects whose production environment is completed managed by a PaaS provider, such as Heroku or Rails Yard, using ```god``` or ```monit``` to manage your http processes in development and test environments can be overkill.
+For projects whose production environment is completed managed by a PaaS provider, such as Heroku or Engine Yard, using ```god``` or ```monit``` to manage your http processes in development and test environments can be overkill.

 ```http_server_manager``` provides a simple means on managing the lifecycle of these processes in these environments.